briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > The definition of cooperation used here appears to be that cooperation is a costly behaviour that increases local population density.
 The authors do briefly mention the negative aspects of high local population density in terms of increased competition on pages 18/19 but this discussion does not extend to the model.
 In fact, the authors avoid this issue by diluting the population 'to allow growth in the next generation'.
 More robust justification for imposing a ~90% death rate on each subpopulation every generation may be needed as it could favour the cooperative allele substantially.
 What would the authors expect to see if local competition was explicitly modelled?

 TODO - definition of cooperation
-TODO - negative aspects of density.
+TODO - negative aspects of density (gamma?).

 We are grateful to the reviewer for drawing our attention to the lack of justification or clarification of the 90% death rate used in the original manuscript.
 Our primary motivation for selecting this rate was to maintain consistency with and allow comparison to the model and results presented in the Hammarlund et al. work (and ongoing microbial experiments).
 To address the reviewer's concern, we have performed further simulations in which a wide range of dilution factors were used.
 Our results, shown below, have been added to the manuscript.
 While a 90% dilution may be excessive for some natural populations, it is not necessarily so for others.
 For example, 95-99% of the *Vibrio harveyi* residing in the bobtail squid's light organ are expelled daily (Lee and Ruby, 1994).

 ![**Effect of Subpopulation Dilution**](../figures/FigureS2-small.png)

 TODO: re-do with new data
-TODO: maybe mention in text, but say that hankshaw effect doesn't change (show new data)

 > Could 'adaptation to external environment' be rolled in to baseline fitness?
 It seems that 0 alleles (except at the cooperation locus, of course) are always selected against and should drop out of the population quite quickly.
 What would change if the third term in equation (2) were omitted?